SonarSystems/Cocos-Helper/README.md

 # Cocos Helper v1.44.00

-Cocos Helper is designed to help simplify the process of implementing external frameworks and non existent features into Cocos2d-x and Cocos2d-JS.
+Cocos Helper is designed to help simplify the process of implementing external frameworks and non existent features into Cocos2d-x C++ and JavaScript.
 We understand that it is a laborious and painful task to integrate external frameworks into your projects over and over again.
 So we have solved this with the <strong>Helper</strong>.

 External Frameworks Supported
 ------------------------------------------